Oksol79/Data-Analysis-Projects-Microsoft-Excel-Google-Sheets/README.md

 # Data Analysis Projects: Excel & Google Sheets

 In this project, I demonstrated my practical skills in working with Excel and Google Sheets.
-The project encompasses the entire data lifecycle, from data cleaning, processing, and analysis to creating dynamic reports and visualizations that facilitate informed decision-making.
+The project encompasses the entire data lifecycle, from data cleaning, processing, and analysis to the creation of dynamic reports and visualizations that facilitate informed decision-making.
 This project reflects my analytical approach and desire to transform data into valuable business insights.

 ## Table of Contents
 - [Projects](#projects)
   - [Project 1: Sales Dynamics & ABC Analysis](#project-1-sales-dynamics--abc-analysis)